Is Kandy Safe for Tourists in 2026?

 Is Sri Lanka safe to visit in 2026?

 Sri Lanka as a whole is a popular tourist destination with documented scam activity across multiple cities.
-Kandy specifically has 19 documented scams with a moderately safe safety rating.
+Kandy specifically has 19 documented scams with a generally safe safety rating.
 Check the full Sri Lanka country guide for a regional overview and safety comparisons across all covered cities.

 Editorial note: This safety assessment for Kandy is based on 19 verified scam reports in the Before You Go database, compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Safety conditions change — always cross-reference with current government advisories before travel.
 Read our methodology →